MP Estate Planning UK

 When you start a business, consider the following key factors:

-1. Business Valuation: Determine the value of your business and how it affects your overall estate.
+1. Business Valuation: Determine the value of your business and how it affects your overall estate for IHT purposes.
+Consider whether it qualifies for BPR and, if so, how the April 2026 reforms will affect your planning.

 estate planning updates in UK